 How Stevens Is Delivering New Pitching Research

-Researcher, students unpack pitchers' biomechanics by analyzing data collected with MLB's support
+As baseball returns for another spring, research teams unpack pitchers' biomechanics by analyzing data collected with Major League Baseball's support

 Stevens property was the birthplace of baseball as we know it today.
 The first game played between two clubs, under modern rules — foul lines, 3 strikes to an out, etc. — took place in June 1846 on a riverside field just north and downhill from the present-day campus quad and towers.
 (The New York Base Ball Club thumped Alexander Cartwright's Knickerbockers that day, 23-1, for the record.)

 Now, nearly two centuries later, Stevens researcher Antonia Zaferiou has initiated a data-focused effort to analyze pitching mechanics in an effort to both preserve body health and develop pitching power and velocity.

 During the three years since Zaferiou joined Stevens as a biomedical engineering professor, approximately 15 undergraduate and graduate students have spent time as research assistants working on baseball biomechanics projects.
 Her Musculoskeletal Control and Dynamics lab engages students in research — funded by Major League Baseball and in collaboration with Rush University — that examines how pitchers generate momentum and control body movement.